Microbiology and Immunology (PhD)

 Selection of a Research Advisor, Dissertation Committee, and Research Proposal

-Selection of the Research Advisor and specific research area is one of the most important decisions of the student's entire graduate training program and is a joint decision by the student and faculty member.
 Students must select a Research Advisor for their dissertation research by the end of their first year.
+Selection of the Research Advisor is a joint decision by the student and faculty member.
 Selection of the Research Advisor and formation of the Dissertation Committee must be approved by the Department Chair and the Dean of the School of Medicine (or their designees).
-The potential advisor must agree, in writing, to provide stipend and candidacy fee support from his/her research funds, following fellowship support.
+The potential advisor must agree, in writing, to provide stipend and candidacy fee support from his/her research funds upon entering PhD candidacy.
 Upon approval of the Research Advisor, the student will formally decide upon a dissertation research project.
 The student and Research Advisor will form a Dissertation Committee with five graduate faculty members.
 The committee will be composed of the advisor, three faculty members of the Department of Microbiology and Immunology, and one additional graduate faculty member from another department.
 If the advisor does not have a primary appointment in the Department of Microbiology and Immunology, one of the three other departmental members with a primary appointment in the department must serve as Co-Advisor.
-The Chairman of the Department may serve as an ex-officio member of the committee.

 The committee will meet regularly to evaluate the progress of the research (at least once per year).
 The student will also be required to present a research seminar to the department annually on this progress.
 When the dissertation research is completed, the committee will conduct the final oral examination in accordance with the guidelines in the General Information section of this catalog.